omerbaldo/omerbaldo/README.md

 # omerbaldo
 Personal website designed by me.
+Implements JQuery and HTML.

 visit at